jittuu/jittuu.github.com/_posts/2014-04-25-desktop-application-deployment-with-auto-update-1.markdown

 ---
 layout: post
-title: Desktop Application deployment with auto update (Shimmer/Squirrel) - 1
+title: Desktop Application deployment with auto update (Shimmer/Squirrel) - not working (yet)
 ---

 Recently, I'm working on a desktop application.
 Deployment is always a challenge for the desktop application.
 There is [ClickOnce][] for .Net application, but it doesn't work perfectly.
 You can find more issues that are [faced by GitHub for WIndows Team][GHFWIssues].
 I trust the Github guys and want to give it a try [Squirrel][] for ClickOnce replacement.